 Step-by-Step Guide:

 - Loosen the Screw: Turn the wrench counter-clockwise ("lefty-loosey") to loosen the screw.
-You only need a few turns, the screw is designed to stay in the head, so don’t worry about feel of it falling out.
+You only need a few turns, the screw is designed to stay in the head, so don’t worry about it falling out.

 - Make an Adjustment: